Journey to the Foot of the Cross:

 Remember For Lent

-Bishop David L. Ricken of Green Bay, Wisconsin, chairman of
+Bishop David L. Ricken of Green Bay, Wisconsin, former chairman of

 the Committee on Evangelization and Catechesis of the U.S. Conference of